Skip to Content

 Other care

 A child care service type in this report that does not meet any of the other child care service type definitions.
 It may include services which support children with additional needs or in particular situations (including Aboriginal and Torres Strait Islander children, children from NESB, children with disability or of parents with disability, and children living in regional and remote areas).
-Other care services may include three-year-old preschool (or kindergarten) services (which do not meet the preschool service definition because they are not delivered by a qualified teacher), mobile services, playschools and nannies.
+Other care services may include 3-year-old preschool (or kindergarten) services (which do not meet the preschool service definition because they are not delivered by a qualified teacher), mobile services, playschools and nannies.
 Usage of other care services is reported only for state and territory government funded services (i.e. non‑CCS approved services).

 Outside school hours care (OSHC)